North Cascades Carnivores

 iCal

-The North Cascades Ecosystem comprises one of the most intact wildlands in the contiguous United States.
-The wolverine, gray wolf, grizzly bear, and Canada lynx are symbols of wildness and rely on remote and mountainous areas.
-They are apex predators that have cascading influences on the health and shape of ecosystems.
+The North Cascades ecosystem is among the most intact wildlands in the contiguous United States—home to iconic carnivores like the wolverine, gray wolf, grizzly bear, and Canada lynx.
+These apex predators, dependent on remote and mountainous terrain, exert a powerful influence on the health and structure of their habitats.

-Our day will start at the North Cascades Environmental Learning Center, then venture out along the North Cascades highway, making stops to talk about the biology, ecology, and conservation of each species.
+We’ll begin at the North Cascades Environmental Learning Center, then travel along the North Cascades Highway, stopping en route to explore the biology, ecology, and conservation of each species.
+Along the way, we’ll also meet other wildlife biologists who have dedicated their careers to protecting and understanding North Cascades carnivores.

 Top photo courtesy of Roy Andersen / Norsk institutt for naturforskning